France warns Iran over nuclear deal as deadline nears

 "'Yes' to an agreement, but not to an agreement that will enable Iran to have the atomic bomb.
 That is the position of France, which is independent and peaceful," he said.

-(Additional reporting by Louis Charbonneau at the United Nations; Doina Chiacu in Washington; Writing by Parisa Hafezi and John Irish; Editing by Ralph Boulton and Jonathan Oatis)
+(Additional reporting by Louis Charbonneau at the United Nations; Writing by Parisa Hafezi and John Irish; editing by Ralph Boulton)